mobingi/alm/docs/markdown/alm-agent/getting-started.md

 ### Install ALM agent {#install-alm-agent}
-There are two ways to installing Alm-agent:
+There are two ways to installing ALM-agent:

 1. Using a precompiled binary
 2. Installing from source